Attractions

 Aplin Farms

-Aplin farms is a four generation family farm located between Slocomb and Dothan Alabama.
-Hosting seasonal events like their pumpkin patch that features wagon rides, sunflower fields, and corn mazes, and u-pick strawberries and blackberries this family farm offers a great day enjoying agriculture in our area.
-They also host a market offering fresh local produce they've grown for you to fill your fridge and freezer for a great taste of all that Dothan has to offer!
+Aplin Farms is a four-generation family farm located between Slocomb and Dothan, hosting seasonal events like a pumpkin patch with wagon rides, sunflower fields, corn mazes, and u-pick strawberries and blackberries for a fun day on the farm.
+Their market also offers fresh, locally grown produce to fill your fridge and freezer with the best flavors of the Wiregrass.

 2729 N County Road 49 Dothan, Alabama 36305